Best DataRoma Alternatives

 Free basic access; Premier from $19.95/month

 Barchart is primarily known as a market data platform, but its institutional ownership section is surprisingly detailed.
-You can look up any stock and see which funds hold it, recent changes in institutional ownership, and aggregate buying/selling trends.
-It's a solid supplement for investors already using Barchart for market data.
+You can look up any stock and see which funds hold it, recent changes in institutional ownership, and aggregate buying/selling trends, all integrated alongside Barchart's broader market data, options, futures, and commodity coverage.
+It's a solid supplement for investors already using Barchart for market data, since the institutional ownership view comes bundled in rather than requiring a separate subscription just for 13F tracking.
+Free basic access covers the core lookups, with Premier pricing from $19.95/month for real-time data across the whole platform.
+The tradeoff is focus: 13F data is a small part of a much larger platform here, not specifically built for guru portfolio tracking the way DataRoma or WhaleWisdom are, so dedicated 13F researchers may find the feature set thinner than expected.

 Pros